CharlieJBitcoin/A-Bitcoiners-Toolkit/README.md

 # A Bitcoiners Toolkit
-A curated list of software and services essential for every bitcoiner.
+A curated list of software, services and guides essential for every bitcoiner.

 ## Contents
 - [Intro](#introduction)